auth0/symfony/README.md

 - Config
     - package name space changed to `jwt_auth`
     - `domain` is no longer needed
+    - added optional `secret_base64_encoded` field
+- Removed dependency with Auth0.
+Now you can use non base64 tokens.
 - The profile data is not longer a `stdClass`, is an asociative array.
 - There are some BC issues related to the auth0-php changes.
 We recomment to read the [auth0-php README](https://github.com/auth0/Auth0-PHP).